 A stimulating study into Shakespearean drama, not only as printed texts but as works written for performance.
 The students will get a good grounding in reading, analyzing and performing Shakespeare's language.
 The course will also explore Shakespeare's treatment of marriage, family and gender; linking the plays with the society in which they were written.
-(ELIGIBLE FOR DISTANCE LEARNING) PR - G212 & G220 animation, promos, and narration.
+(ELIGIBLE FOR DISTANCE LEARNING) PR - G212 & G220

+This course provides the actor an exploration into their vocal range through television commercials, radio spots, animation, promos, and narration.
 The course teaches the actor to create character with their voice, through phrasing and instinctual connection.
 It is a vocal journey; wherein the actor gets clear on where they fit into the marketplace.
 PR - A141